mpigsley/nebraska-mushrooms/src/cms/content/species/inocybe-spin02-6887.md

   - /img/inocybe-6887-6.jpeg
 ---

-The 2024 DNA results of *Inocybe sp-IN02* represent it as an undescribed species originally found in Indiana.
+2024 DNA results of *Inocybe sp-IN02* represent it as an undescribed species originally found in Indiana.

 ![In situ](/img/inocybe-6887-1.jpeg)